Create a Branded Website: How to Inject Branding into Your Business Website

 Boosting Your Brand Recognition

-Your branding acts like a signature that connects your website to other touchpoints, such as your social media profiles.
+Your branding acts like a signature that visually and verbally connects your website to other touchpoints, like your social media profiles.

-Consistency across all these touchpoints helps visitors know they’re dealing with the same company.
+Consistency across all these touchpoints gives your visitors the certainty they’re dealing with the same company.

 Expressing Your Brand Identity